 This report contains all URLs that can’t be crawled because of a disallow rule in the robots.txt file.
 There are figures for both of these reports in the dashboard of your report:

-Use the Matches / Does not match fields at the top of each report to check particular folders and spot patterns in URLs that you might otherwise miss:
+Use our intuitive reporting in each of our reports to check particular folders and spot patterns in URLs that you might otherwise miss:

 Test a new robots.txt file using DeepCrawl